Myles Hippolyte

 A product of the Brentford Academy, Hippolyte moved to Scotland in 2014 and played for Livingston, Falkirk and St Mirren, before joining for Dunfermline Athletic in 2018.
-He returned to England a year later to play for Yeovil Town, before moving into the English Football League with Scunthorpe United.
-Born in England, Hippolyte declared his international allegiance to Grenada in 2023.
+He returned to England a year later to play for Yeovil Town, before moving into the English Football League with Scunthorpe United, Stockport County and AFC Wimbledon.
+Born in England, Hippolyte declared his international allegiance to Grenada and made his full international debut in 2023.

-Career
+Club career

 Brentford

 A forward, Hippolyte began his career as a schoolboy at Harrow Youth League club Westway in London.
 He also had brief spells at Fulham, Queens Park Rangers and Reading.
 He joined the youth system at League One club Brentford in 2010 and signed a scholarship deal on 27 June 2011.
 In his first season as a scholar, Hippolyte was part of the youth team which advanced to the fourth round of the 2011–12 FA Youth Cup.
 Hippolyte scored prolifically for the youth team and topped the team's goalscoring charts in both his seasons as a scholar.

 Hippolyte joined Spartan South Midlands League First Division club Southall on a work experience loan deal on 11 January 2013.
 He scored on his debut versus London Lions the following day, with a late equaliser in a 2–2 draw.
 His second and final goal for the club came in a 2–0 win over Kings Langley on 5 March, for which he won the man of the match award.
 Hippolyte returned to Brentford when his loan expired, having scored two goals in four appearances.
 He was released at the end of the 2012–13 season, after failing to be offered a professional contract.
 Looking back in October 2014, Hippolyte said "off the pitch I was slack.
 I was late to training and wasn't switched on enough.
 It was the worst possible outcome because if it was due to lack of ability I could've accepted it".